bulbularora/bulbularora/README.md

 <br/><br/>

-- 🔭 I’m currently a Software Systems Engineering student
+- 🔭 I’m a Software Systems Engineer
 - 🌱 I’m currently learning Flutter
 - 👯 Part of the Developer Community.
 - 💬 Ask me about anything!